fridolin2/VAULT/README.txt

 Description:
 ------------

-Vault is a mod for Minetest, it adds more blocks in minetest.
+vault is a mod for Minetest, it make more blocks in minetest

 Notes:
 ------
-Should be playable with Minetest 0.4.14 or above.
+should be playable with Minetest 0.4.14 or above.